regallll/motorstorm-modding-resources/Game-specific Resources/Pacific Rift/Retail/Unique Filetypes.md

 | .avl | Plaintext, related to levels.
 | .brain | Related to AI.
 | .bridge | Plaintext, related to levels.
 | .cam | Some are plaintext, others are not.
-Specifies details of the camera panning sequence before a race.
+Specifies the camera animation path used by the benchmark system.
 | .camerawidget | Plaintext, related to levels.
 | .cps | Renamed XML related to levels.
 | .crv | Plaintext, related to levels.